vordimous/zilla-docs/src/reference/config/zilla-cli.md

 ### zilla dump

-::: info Feature Coming Soon <HopeIcon icon="fas fa-circle-right"/>
+::: important Feature is in Incubator
-This is currently on the [Zilla roadmap](https://github.com/orgs/aklivity/projects/4).
+Read how to [enable incubator features](../../how-tos/install.md#enable-incubator-features).
 Star and watch the [Zilla repo](https://github.com/aklivity/zilla/releases) for new releases!
 :::

 The `zilla dump` command creates a `pcap` file that can be opened in Wireshark.
 Using the Zilla dissector plugin, Wireshark shows detailed information about the internal state of the current Zilla instance.